Lady Banks (1810 ship): Career

 Lady Banks first entered Lloyd's Register (LR) in 1810 with Meadburn, owner, but no master or trade.
-The next year the Register of Shipping listed Meadburn as Lady Banks's master and owner, and her trade was London transport.
+The next year the Register of Shipping listed Meadburn as Lady Banks's master and owner, and her trade was London transport, i.e., a vessel based in London sailing under contract to the UK government.

 On 17 October 1815 a major gale hit Jamaica.
 Lady Banks struck ground at Port Maria and lost her rudder, but she was kept afloat.

 Then in February 1818 Lady Banks, Walker, master, was on her way to Madras when she ran aground at Gravesend.
 She was gotten off with some damage to her rudder and proceeded to Northfleet to be examined.
 About a month later, at end-March, she was again outward bound for Madras and Bengal when she lost her rudder to a cable off Lymington.

 On 18 March 1820, Lady Banks, Coppin, master, sailed for Bombay, under a license from the EIC.
 On 15 August she arrived at Bengal from Madras and London.
 Captain Edmond Coppin apparently died at Bengal; his widow remarried in 1822.